 - Reduced Sludge – coal-fired power plants and industrial boilers that use scrubbers to reduce SO2 emissions levels generate thousands of tons of harmful sludge.
 Combustion of natural gas emits extremely low levels of SO2, eliminating the need for scrubbers, and reducing the amounts of sludge associated with power plants and industrial processes.

 - Reburning – This process involves injecting natural gas into coal or oil-fired boilers.
 The addition of natural gas to the fuel mix can result in NOx emission reductions of 50 to 70 percent, and SO2 emission reductions of 20 to 25 percent.

 - Cogeneration – the production and use of both heat and electricity can increase the energy efficiency of electric generation systems and industrial boilers, which translates to requiring the combustion of less fuel and the emission of fewer pollutants.
 Natural gas is the preferred choice for new cogeneration applications.

 - Fuel Cells – Natural gas fuel cell technologies are in development for the generation of electricity.
 Fuel cells are sophisticated devices that use hydrogen to generate electricity, much like a battery.
-No emissions are involved in the generation of electricity from fuel cells, and natural gas, being a hydrogen rich source of fuel, can be used.
-Although still under development, widespread use of fuel cells could in the future significantly reduce the emissions associated with the generation of electricity.
+No emissions are involved in the generation of electricity from fuel cells, and natural gas is a hydrogen-rich source of fuel, can be used.
+Although still under development, the widespread use of fuel cells could in the future significantly reduce the emissions associated with the generation of electricity.